 JCollider is platform independant, but requires a Java™ 1.4 SE runtime environment (JRE) or development kit (JDK). since it is designed to control a supercollider server, you will have to install one, if you haven't yet done so. the main supercollider portal is supercollider.sf.net.
 JCollider uses the NetUtil OSC library which is licensed under the GNU Lesser General Public License and which is included in this release.
 To access the source code of NetUtil, please download the full package from www.sciss.de/netutil.

-The current version can be downloaded here:
+The source code for the current version can be found here:

 Documentation comes in the form of JavaDoc.
 The generate the docs, open a terminal,